Insights in your inbox

 First of all, there are the costs of interviewing someone — around $4,000 per hire.
 In most cases, it may take a month or more to find the right person (although there’s some variation between industries), with it taking 41 days to fill a position on average.

 On one hand, this means lower output during those 41 days, which hurts revenue.
 But it also means that crucial time and resources are spent on making that hire.
 Often, other team members will have to spend hours wading through resumes or conducting interviews instead of doing their usual work.
-The problem isn’t much better if you outsource the task, since you’ll have to hire a recruiter and pay their fees (and most leaders want to be somewhat involved in the process anyway).
+The problem isn’t much better if you outsource the task since you’ll have to hire a recruiter and pay their fees (and most leaders want to be somewhat involved in the process anyway).

 Reduced productivity and quality